-Denise L. Ramos, 57, was appointed Chief Executive Officer, President and a director of the Company in October 2011.
+Denise L. Ramos, 58, was appointed Chief Executive Officer, President and a director of the Company in October 2011.
 She previously served as Senior Vice President and Chief Financial Officer of the Company since 2007.
 Prior to joining the Company, Ms. Ramos served as Chief Financial Officer for Furniture Brands International from 2005 to 2007.
 From 2000 to 2005, Ms. Ramos served as Senior Vice President and Corporate Treasurer at Yum!
 Brands, Inc. and Chief Financial Officer for the U.S. division of KFC Corporation.
 Ms. Ramos began her career in 1979 at Atlantic Richfield Company (ARCO), where she had more than 20 years of business and financial experience serving in a number of increasingly responsible finance positions, including Corporate General Auditor and Assistant Treasurer.
-Ms. Ramos is on the Board of Trustees for the Manufacturers Alliance for Productivity and Innovation and was recently included in the Top 100 CEO Leaders in Science, Technology, Engineering, and Math publication by
+Ms. Ramos is currently a director of the following public company: Praxair, Inc., since 2014 (Audit Committee; Governance and Nominating Committee).
+She serves on the Executive Committee of the Board of Trustees for the Manufacturers Alliance for Productivity and Innovation and is also a member of the Business Roundtable and the Business Council.
+Ms. Ramos was included in the Top 100 CEO Leaders in Science, Technology, Engineering and Math publication by STEMconnector, she recently received a Distinguished Leadership Award from the New York Hall of Science and she was named to Fortune magazine's 2014 Top People in Business